julianthome/joanaudit/README.md

 The properties `category` and `tag` can be freely defined.
-However, it is important to note that `tag` is used by JoanAudit to match given signatures with each other.
-The `labels` attribute should match the following regular
+However, it is important to note that `tag` is used by JoanAudit to match given signatures with each other (Profiling).
+The `labels` attribute should match the following regular expression: `(return|all|[0-9]+)(security-level)`:
-expression: `(return|all|[0-9]+)(security-level)`:

 * return: Return node of the function is labeled.
 * all: The whole function entry is labeled.
 * [0-9]: Actual parameter with the given number is labeled (first actual parameter for member functions has index 1 whereas the first parameter of a static methods is 0).
-* security-level : The security label that is being used for the selected part.
-  The configuration of this part is dependent on the lattice configuration where security levels can be freely defined in the `label` in the lattice configuration.
-In our diamond lattice example, security-level could be one of LL, HH, LH or HL.
+* security-level : The security label that is used for the selected part.
+The configuration of this part depends on the lattice configuration where security levels are defined through the `label` attribute.
+In our diamond lattice example, security-level could be one of `LL`, `HH`, `LH` or `HL`.

-In the example above, the return value of `getParameter()` is supposed to be labeled with the `LL`.
+In the example above, the return value of `getParameter()` labeled with the `LL`.

-The configuration for sinks listed below looks exactly the same as compared to the configuration of sources, and the only difference is name of the key of the top-level property which is `sinks` instead of `sources`.
-In the example below, we label the first parameter of `executeQuery()` with the security label HH.
+The configuration for sinks (depicted below) looks exactly the same as compared to the configuration of sources; the only difference is the name of the key of the top-level property which is `sinks` instead of `sources`.
+In the example below, we label the first parameter of `executeQuery()` with the security label `HH`.

 ``` json
 {